-Patient-centered care is hugely improved by cultural awareness training by home health care professionals.
+Patient-centered care is hugely improved by cultural awareness training.
 With improved communication, the health care experience becomes enhanced as the patient feels safe, secure, and respected in a caring environment that demonstrates the utmost respect for their culture and background.

-Examples Of A Caregiver Or Health Care Organization That Lack Cultural Sensitivity, Cultural Competence, And Cultural Awareness Training:
+Examples of A Caregiver or Health Care Organization Lacking Cultural Sensitivity, Cultural Competence, and Cultural Awareness Training:

 - A home health care professional at a long-term care facility attempts to draw blood from a senior Chinese woman, only to find that the woman balks at the process.
 Through a lack of cultural competence, the assistant assumes the woman is just being difficult and tries to force the necessary process, thus escalating the level of tension.
 Little does she know that older Chinese men and women have many spiritual beliefs about the importance of retaining and replenishing blood and the woman is merely worried about becoming even sicker due to blood being taken from her.
 A culturally sensitive approach would be a gentle explanation of how blood replenishes itself and that the tests are vital for her health and will serve to improve her overall condition.

 - An elderly African-American woman is being assisted by a brand new home health care aide who calls the patient by her first name.
-Feeling disrespected, the patient says little to the side, and tension ensues.
-A culturally sensitive approach would have entailed addressing the woman by Mrs or Ms, as opposed to addressing her name on a casual, first-name basis.
+Feeling disrespected, the patient says little to the aide, and tension ensues.
+A culturally sensitive approach would have entailed addressing the woman by Mrs. or Ms., as opposed to addressing her on a casual, first-name basis.

 Reason #5: Unreliability